What Is the Link Between Asthma and Multiple Sclerosis?

 The impact of chronic lung disease

-Chronic lung disease can cause significant health problems and may worsen the progression of MS. The symptoms of chronic lung disease, most notably difficulty breathing, can cause more disability and reduced quality of life, and it is frequently a cause of death among people with MS. Research is ongoing to determine why people with MS have more chronic lung disease.
+Chronic lung disease can cause significant health problems and may worsen the progression of MS. The symptoms of chronic lung disease, most notably difficulty breathing, can cause more disability and reduced quality of life.
+Research is ongoing.
 By gaining more of an understanding of the biological processes that cause chronic lung disease, better treatment options can be identified and developed.2

 What to do if you have asthma or breathing difficulties